MartinEesmaa/VVCEasy/MPV.md

 Make sure to allow apps from unknown sources.
 Link: [Wikihow](https://www.wikihow.com/Allow-Apps-from-Unknown-Sources-on-Android)

-If Google warns you that Android MPV (libvvdec plugin) app is malicious by Play Protect, press "Install anyway" on your phone.
+If Google warns you that Android MPV (libvvdec plugin) app claimed is malicious by Play Protect, press "Install anyway" on your phone.

 On Windows, there is available MPV.NET custom build on this download.
 You can have look for source code: https://github.com/stax76/mpv.net